LostVoyager/ignite-lab-2022/README.md

 # Storybook-React Login Screen

-- Login screen front-end developed using React;
+- A simple login screen front-end developed using React, TailwindCSS and TypeScript;
 - Component documentation using Storybook;
+- Accessibility testing using a11y addon for Storybook;
 - Unit testing for the page using the Jest and MSW (Mock Service Worker) addons for Storybook.

 Deployed on gh-pages: